List of NBA longest winning streaks

-The Los Angeles Lakers appear six times across both lists, with four streaks over 15 games in the regular-season and two over ten games in the postseason.
-The Boston Celtics appear five times, with all five streaks in the regular-season.
-The Milwaukee Bucks also appear five times, with all five streaks in the regular season.
-The San Antonio Spurs appear four times, with 2 streaks in the regular-season and 2 in the postseason.
+The Los Angeles Lakers appear six times across both lists, with four streaks over 15 games in the regular season and two over ten games in the postseason.
+The Boston Celtics also appear six times, with five streaks in the regular season, and one in the postseason.
+The Milwaukee Bucks appear five times, with all five streaks in the regular season.
+The San Antonio Spurs appear four times, with 2 streaks in the regular season and 2 in the postseason.